-Elementor Experiments is a way for Elementor users, if they choose, to test and help shape new features before they are released.
-Future experiments might include widget enhancements, editor settings and functions, or even WordPress backend functionality.
+Elementor experimental features are a way for Elementor users, if they choose, to test and help shape new features before they are released.
+Future experimental features may include widget enhancements, editor settings and functions, or even WordPress backend functionality.

 - Experience and play with new features in a safe environment